creationix/howtonode.org/articles/demystifying-events-in-node.markdown

 It's worthy to note that "sub-classing" in the examples given here are a bit of an overkill, as well as using events.EventEmitter for things that only fire one event once.
 It's probably better to put the new methods on the instance if there's only going to be a few of them and for firing a low level of events, you might want to use asynchronous functions instead.

-Regarding events.EventEmitter, there's a special event that you want to note - 'error'.
+Regarding events.EventEmitter, there's a special event that you want to note—'error'.
 This is fired whenever an error is encountered, and is special in the sense that if no listeners are attached it, node will throw an exception and terminate the execution. (thanks to Tim for highlighting this.)

 ## Before I go eat my chix...